cheat.sh/share/intro.txt

 (other supported shells: {1zsh} and {1fish}).

-Install the TAB completion script for that.
-Assuming you use bash, you have to do:
+To install the TAB completion script, assuming you use bash, you have to do:

 {1mkdir -p ~/.bash.d/}